Are you having nightmares of mold and mildew getting in your RV?

 Use Anti-Mold Spray

-Now, I haven’t used this spray myself, but I’ve heard it works wonders.
-Anti-mold spray contain fungicides that kill mold spores before they can proliferate.
+Anti-mold spray contain fungicides and mildewicides that kill spores before they can proliferate.
 They are an excellent solution for mold-proofing cabinet interiors.
+They are not permanent, however.
+Most have to be seasonally reapplied.

 However, not all are food-safe.
 A quick, effective DIY solution is undiluted white vinegar, which kills many mold species.
 (FYI, most soaps do not kill mold spores.)